eleda77/eleda77.github.io/docs/vocab_list.md

 **nautch** - a popular court dance performed by girls (known as "nautch girls") in later Mughal and colonial India

+**niblick** - an iron with a heavy, lofted head, such as a nine-iron, used especially for playing out of bunkers

 **nickelodeon** - a jukebox, originally one operated by the insertion of a nickel coin; a movie theater with an admission fee of one nickel

 **nicticate** - to wink or blink rapidly (mostly for creatures with nicticating membranes, whatever those are)

 **noblesse oblige** - the inferred responsibility of privileged people to act with generosity and nobility toward those less privileged

 **noddle** - to nod (the head) quickly or slightly; also means head

 **noddlepate** - pretty sure this just means headhead